TexAgg/FontGen/README.md

 ## Data
 The dataset I used can be found [here](https://drive.google.com/open?id=0B0GtwTQ6IF9AU3NOdzFzUWZ0aDQ).
-The final model I created can be downloaded [here](http://bit.ly/2BGTBW1).

 ## Running
 First you need to install the dependencies with